Wall Street firm Jefferies returns to remote work and cancels social events after dozens of Covid cases - KESQ

 By Matt Egan, CNN Business

-Dozens of employees at Jefferies have tested positive for Covid-19, forcing the Wall Street firm to ask staff to work from home, stop virtually all travel and cancel social events.
+Dozens of Jefferies employees have tested positive for Covid-19, forcing the Wall Street firm to ask staff to work from home, stop virtually all travel and cancel social events.

 “Our priority now is to best protect every one of you and your families,” Jefferies CEO Rich Handler and president Brian Friedman wrote in a memo to employees Wednesday.